Ada, Oklahoma: Higher education

 East Central University, located in Ada, is a public four-year institution that has been in operation since 1909.
-ECU serves roughly 4,500 students is known internationally for its cartography program, as only a few such programs exist.
+ECU serves roughly 4,500 students.

 ECU is also home to an Environmental Health Science Program, one of only 30 programs nationally accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC).

 Primary and secondary

+The majority of Ada is within the Ada Public Schools school district.

 Ada Public Schools has six primary and secondary schools.